glaracuente/resource_pool_cli/README.md

 Want to try it out?
 - All you need is the __setup.sh__ file from the __user_facing__ directory.
 - The server for running the CLI needs to have docker installed before running the setup script.
-- This entire project have only been tested on Ubuntu 16.04.
+- This entire project has only been tested on Ubuntu 16.04.

 ## Future Work:

 __Auto Healing__ - A scheduler needs to keep track of the desired resource counts for each pool.
-When a server goes down, the scheduler should notice the decrease in resources, and automatically replace the serve and notify an admin, create a ticket, etc.
+When a server goes down, the scheduler should notice the decrease in resources, and automatically replace the server and notify an admin, create a ticket, etc.

 __HA of Masters__ - The master of each cluster is currently a point of failure.
 The master should be a set of servers set up for HA.